Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 End of the week (quarter).

-Physical education lesson, labor lesson (information obtained in the course of observing children in these lessons is extremely important).
+A physical education lesson, a labor lesson (the information obtained from observing children in these lessons is extremely important).

-The beginning of the school day (first, second lessons) - control or independent work.
+The beginning of the school day (first, second lessons) - test or independent work.

-End of the school day (fourth, fifth lessons) - control or independent work.
+The end of the school day (fourth, fifth lessons) - test or independent work.

 Rehearsal for an event.